MattCCC/fetchff/README.md

 ### Example Usage

-Here’s an example of configuring and using the `RequestHandler` with the retry mechanism:
+Here’s an example of configuring and using the `createApiFetcher()` with the retry mechanism:

 ```typescript
 const retryConfig = {